pallets/werkzeug/docs/transition.rst

-Werkzeug originally had a magical import system hook that enabled everything to be imported from one module and still loading the actual impelementations lazily as necessary.
+Werkzeug originally had a magical import system hook that enabled everything to be imported from one module and still loading the actual implementations lazily as necessary.
 Unfortunately this turned out be slow and also unreliable on alternative Python implementations and Google's App Engine.